mmu-dermatology-research/isic_duplicate_removal_strategy/README.md

 ## 3. Image File Deletion Logs

-The table below shows a summary of all the file lists you can download from this repository containing image file names of the images that were deleted using the above duplicate removal strategy.
+The table below shows a summary of all the file lists you can download from this repository (`file_lists` dir) containing image file names of the images that were deleted using the above duplicate removal strategy.
 Note that for items 6 to 11 (Order column) the *Select > within groups > Select all but newest* option was used in FSlint to mark files for deletion.

 Order | Filename                                                 | Delete Count
 ----- | ---------------------------------------------------------| ------------